Closed Meeting: 2nd CRCD Dialogue Day: The Ideal Institute Project 9 Years Later: How We Work Now

 Presenter and Awardee: Susan Donner, M.D.

-The communication and interplay of the erotic in the psychoanalysis of adolescents is complex even for experienced child and adolescent analysts.
-Many clinicians are often ill equipped to deal with erotic manifestations in the treatment of adolescents.
-In this lecture, Susan Donner, M.D. will address the need for a more nuanced approach to adolescent sexuality.
-This session will specifically address how to differentiate between infantile, latency, adolescent, and adult erotic manifestations in the treatment of adolescents, define erotic, erotized, and perverse components in the transference and countertransference matrix, and list pathological manifestations of maternal and paternal erotism.
+In this lecture, Susan Donner, M.D. will address the complexity of adolescent sexuality.
+Due to a lack of comprehensiveness in traditional clinical training, many clinicians may not feel well prepared to deal with erotic manifestations in the treatment of adolescents.
+This lecture will address the need for a more nuanced approach to adolescent sexuality.
+Specifically, Dr. Donner will differentiate between infantile, latency, adolescent, and adult erotic manifestations in the treatment of adolescents, define erotic, erotized, and perverse components in the transference and countertransference matrix, and list pathological manifestations of maternal and paternal erotism.
 The integration of these elements into assessment and treatment of young patients is important for the effectiveness of clinicians’ practice with adolescents.

 2 Contact Hours.
 2 CME/CE credits will be offered.
 See details below.